-Work groups typically have the goal to complete a task or solve a problem.
+Workgroups typically have the goal to complete a task or solve a problem.
 If you are a member of the sales department, your purpose is to sell.
-In terms of problem solving, work groups can accomplish more than individuals can.
-People, each of whom have specialized skills, talents, experience, or education come together in new combinations with new challenges, find new perspectives to create unique approaches that they themselves would not have formulated alone.
+In terms of problem-solving, work groups can accomplish more than individuals can.
+People, each of whom has specialized skills, talents, experience, or education, come together in new combinations with new challenges to find new perspectives to create unique approaches that they themselves would not have formulated alone.

 Group norms are customs, standards, and behavioral expectations that emerge as a group forms.
-If you post an update every day on your Facebook page and your friends stop by to post on your wall and comment, not posting for a week will violate a group norm.
-They will wonder if you are sick or in the hospital where you have no access to a computer to keep them updated.
+If you post an update every day on your Instagram and your followers stop by to like and comment, not posting for a week will violate a group norm.
+They will wonder if you are sick or somewhere you have no access to your phone to keep them updated.
 If, however, you only post once a week, the group will come to naturally expect your customary post.
 Norms involve expectations that are self and group imposed and that often arise as groups form and develop.

 If there are more than eight members in a group, it becomes a challenge to have equal participation, where everyone has a chance to speak, listen, and respond.
 Some will dominate, others will recede, and smaller groups will form.
 Finding a natural balance within a group can also be a challenge.
-Small groups (3 to 8 people) need to have enough members to generate a rich and stimulating exchange of ideas, information, and interaction, but not so many people that what each brings cannot be shared (Galanes, G., Adams, K., and Brilhart, J., 2000).
+Small groups (3 to 8 people) need to have enough members to generate a rich and stimulating exchange of ideas, information, and interaction, but not so many people that what each brings cannot be shared (Galanes, Adams & Brilhart, 2000).